 Non-qualified annuities: What they are & how they work

 A non-qualified annuity is an insurance contract funded with after-tax dollars.
-This type of annuity doesn’t have contribution limits, which can make it a useful investment tool, especially for people already maximizing the benefits of qualified plans.
+This type of annuity can be a useful investment tool, especially for people already maximizing the benefits of qualified plans.

 Headshot of Tory Crowley